The Scent Before the Seller

 It is not infatuation.
 It is not projection.
 It is not something to be explained away or quietly embarrassed about.

 It is recognition…of something real, carried by someone real.
 Something you don't want to possess — you want to be near.
-To be shaped by, slowly, the way people are shaped by what they are most often close to.
+To be shaped by, slowly, the way lungs are shaped by the air they breathe.

-It is wanting to be regularly inside its atmosphere.
+That pull is simply wanting to be regularly inside its atmosphere.
 To have it close enough that it leaves a trace.

 That's it.
 That's the whole thing.